kt474/wordle-solver/README.md

 # Wordle Solver

-A UI made with Vue to use different algorithms to solve any wordle game.
+A simple wordle solver built with Vue.